joerg-diederich-at-opernikus-de/librevpi-dio-java/README.md

 ## Contributing

 * The basic project sceleton is copied from [waal70 - libsocket-can-java.git](https://github.com/waal70/libsocket-can-java.git)
-* real rev pi hardware access code is taken from [RevPi - https://github.com/RevolutionPi/piControl](https://github.com/RevolutionPi/piControl)
+* The real RevolutionPi hardware access code is taken from [RevPi - https://github.com/RevolutionPi/piControl](https://github.com/RevolutionPi/piControl)
 * This library was developed to be part of the great and inspiring [openems](https://openems.io/) project.

 ## Authors